 Referendums and public opinion

-My research has studied framing processes in referendums on European Union by using different comparative designs.
-My work built on a unique dataset consisting of over 160 interviews with campaign elites, a result of extensive field research on 14 referendums in 7 countries, as well as archival, media content and public opinion data.
+My research has studied framing processes in referendums on European Union by using comparative designs.
+This body of work led to a unique dataset consisting of over 160 interviews with campaign elites (extensive field research on 14 referendums in 7 countries) as well as archival, media content and public opinion data.